Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

 - fill in the form on the next opened *Create Firewall Rule window* as shown below  and click on the CREATE icon:
 ![](../../../assets/images/conn-lin/5.png?classes=border,shadow)

-This newly added rule will allow access to the TCP port 22 on the all VMs in the default Firewall over the public Internet, but if you want to allow access only on the one selected VM you need to specify *IP of this VM / 32* in the field named *Remote IP prefix* - example is shown below:
+This newly added rule will allow access to the TCP port 22 on the all VMs in the created Firewall over the public Internet, but if you want to allow access only on the one selected VM you need to specify *IP of this VM / 32* in the field named *Remote IP prefix* - example is shown below:
 ![](../../../assets/images/conn-lin/6.png?classes=border,shadow)

 **To add this newly created Firewall to our Virtual Machine, do the following:**